‘I have a duty to do this’: Meet the Redditors fighting 2020’s fake news war

 “It’s pretty much exactly the same, minus the Iranian stuff,” he says.
 “It’s mostly right-wing content these days.”

 Today, abrownn is a moderator for r/worldnews and r/technology.
 He and other moderators use a variety of user-made programs that can detect when new websites are suddenly posted to a subreddit, which can sometimes be a sign of a new propaganda or fake news site.
 The users who share such sites may not always be aware they’re fake, he says: One recent trend has been sites with fake addresses that mimic well-known news sites, such as the BBC, looking to trick readers into sharing their content.
+(Reddit says this practice is prohibited).
 Abrownn says he uses a mix of his own homemade scripts and widely circulated Reddit moderation tools, including the Reddit Enhancement Suite, which can do things such as add color-coded tags to posts by particular users, and the Moderator Toolbox for Reddit, with a built-in user history analysis feature.
 The tools abrownn uses can also spot suspicious patterns, such as an unusual number of newly created accounts promoting a particular post.

 “I feel like I have a bit of a duty to do this because not a lot of people are very willing to sit there and look at a lot of this stuff without burning out too quickly that also know what to look for,” he says.

-Note: This story has been updated with more information about Reddit’s policies.